instadeepai/nucleotide-transformer/README.md

 [![Jax Version](https://img.shields.io/badge/jax-0.3.25-informational)](https://jax.readthedocs.io/en/latest/)
 [![license](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-blue.svg)](LICENSE)

-Welcome to the InstaDeep Github repository of the [Nucleotide Transformer: Building and Evaluating Robust Foundation Models for Human Genomics paper](https://www.biorxiv.org/content/10.1101/2023.01.11.523679v1).
+Welcome to the InstaDeep Github repository of the [Nucleotide Transformer project](https://www.biorxiv.org/content/10.1101/2023.01.11.523679v1).

 We are thrilled to open-source our work in collaboration with Nvidia and TUM and provide the community with access to the code and pre-trained weights for our four genomics language models.

 ## Description 🧬